PatrickHua/ResearchCodeBench/README.md

   - No hidden large files
   - Overall size is small
 - Tests run successfully after changes
+- Create a new branch after the name of your repository
 - Create PR and request review after pushing